Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation~/ref_Exporter.md

 ## Capture Control section

-The buttons in this section allow define how much of the animation to capture.
+The buttons in this section allow you to define how much of the animation to capture.

 ![Capture Control section](images/abc_export_options_H.png)

-In play mode, click __Begin Recording__ to start capturing the entire scene.
+In Play mode, click __Begin Recording__ to start capturing the entire Scene.
 Use this option if **Capture On Start** is disabled.

-You can click __One Shot__ to export only the current frame to the Alembic file.
+To export only the current frame to the Alembic file, click __One Shot__.